virtapi/installimage/styleguide-bash.md

 ```

 ## Preferred Usage of bash builtins
-For security and performance reasons we should use bash builtins whereever possible.
+For security and performance reasons we should use bash builtins wherever possible.
 Bad example for iterations:
 ```bash
 for i in $(seq 1 $COUNT_DRIVES) ; do
   if [ $SWRAID -eq 1 -o $i -eq 1 ] ;  then